 Instagram screen recorder posts with locations can get as much as 80 percent more engagement on the platform, according to a 2014 study.
 Brands can use location stickers on Instagram Stories to increase the chance of showing up on searches.
 Essentially, tagging a location is a proven method to become visible to a target customer base that is highly likely to make a purchase.

 There are other perks of using location stickers on Instagram.
 The platform has a curated section of posts for each location.
 If your post is tagged with, say, London, then it would appear on the all stories page for the city.
-That naturally means more visibility for your post.
+That naturally means more visibility for your guest post.

 Sell Directly from the Comments Section